wishabc/nf-index/README.md

 ```
 nextflow run nmf.nf -profile Altius -entry visualize --nmf_results_path <launchDir>/output/nmf>
 ```
-The `--nmf_results_path` param can be omitted if you are running the pipeline in the same folder as `nextflow run nmf.nf -profile Altius`.
-The output files are named according to provided `prefix`.
+The `--nmf_results_path` option can be omitted if you are running the pipeline in the same folder as `nextflow run nmf.nf -profile Altius`.

+Note that output files are named according to provided `prefix` and `n_components` in `nmf_params_list`.
 No warning are made in case of name collisions.
 ### TODO:
 Add other workflows description here